ttag-org/ttag/examples/quickstart/README.md

 npm install
 ```

-All available operations in package.json scripts section.
+All available operations are in package.json scripts section.